A New Family of Regularized Kernels for the Harmonic Oscillator: Validity of the two-parameter family of regularized kernels

-Now that we have a closed-form expression for the Laplacian of the regularized kernels, we can check that their weak limits converge to the delta function. \begin{theorem} The Laplacian of the regularized kernel $G^{\epsilon,n}(r)$ converges weakly to the delta function.
+Now that a closed-form expression for the Laplacian of the two-parameter family of regularized kernels has been attained, their weak limits can be shown to converge to the delta function. \begin{theorem} The Laplacian of the two-parameter family of regularized kernels, $G^{\epsilon,n}(r)$, converges weakly to the delta function.
 That is,